DimalMaloku1/Study-Smart-Ecommerce-Course/README.md

 # 📚 Study-Smart Ecommerce Course Project 🎓

 Study-Smart Ecommerce Course is a web application that was built using HTML, CSS, JavaScript, PHP, and MySQL technologies.
-The project aims to provide an interactive and user-friendly platform for students to access and enroll in various online courses related to different subjects and fields of study.
+The project aims to provide an interactive and user-friendly platform for students to access and purchase various online courses related to different subjects and fields of study.

 ## 🔑 Key Features

  📖 Course Catalog: The platform offers a comprehensive catalog of courses, each with detailed descriptions, instructors' information, and pricing details.

  📝 User Registration and Authentication: Students can register and create accounts on the website.
 The authentication system ensures secure access to user-specific content.

- 💼 Enrollment and Payment: Once logged in, students can enroll in their desired courses and complete the payment process securely.
+ 💼 Course Purchase: Once logged in, students can browse the course catalog and purchase their desired courses securely online.

  🎓 Course Management: Instructors have access to a user-friendly interface to manage their courses, including adding new courses, updating content, and monitoring student progress.

  ⭐ Course Reviews and Ratings: Students can leave reviews and ratings for courses they have completed, helping others make informed decisions.